ak4zh/ak4zh-blog/blog/how-i-saved-my-startup-from-price-war/index.md

 ## The launch

-ConfluxBot was launched as a SaaS (software as a service) product in late 2018.
+My first SaaS (software as a service) was launched in late 2018.
-There was no other software available in the market similar to ConfluxBot, and I knew it had the potential to become my hero product.
+There was no other software available in the market similar to it, and I knew it had the potential to become my hero product.

 I was consistently adding new features to make it the best software of its type.
-Soon after the launch of ConfluxBot, it became the product that started to account for approximately 50% of my revenue.
+Soon after the launch, it became the product that started to account for approximately 50% of my revenue.

 ## The Covid-19 impact

 When Covid-19 arrived, I was not at all worried as I was already working from home, and my business was online.
-I was the sole developer of ConfluxBot, I was sure covid wouldn’t bring any impact on my business, but it did.
+I was the sole developer of the product, I was sure covid wouldn’t bring any impact on my business, but it did.

 Covid resulted in offices getting shut down, which gave rise to developers globally having idle time.
-Some idle developers saw the opportunity in conflux and decided to copycat.
+Some idle developers saw the opportunity in my product and decided to copycat.

-By the end of March 2020, I started to see multiple clones of conflux bot emerging out of nowhere.
-Some of these clones were good and even had better features than conflux.
+By the end of March 2020, I started to see multiple clones of my SaaS emerging out of nowhere.
+Some of these clones were good and even had better features than mine.

 ## The big mistake